|

 communication equipment such as transceivers, telephone, fax, data transmitting digital equipment, radio and TV transmitters, radar and sonar equipment,

 as well as data processing equipment and time pieces, not least of all the precise timing of microprocessors.
+For all these applications, the crystal's inherent property to oscillate at an extremely constant frequency under certain

 conditions is utilized.
 For example, a quartz crystal in a watch may oscillate precisely at 32.768Hz (cycles per second).
 By means of electronic